ymerejsasnak/ymerejsasnak.github.io/index.md

 In each instance, I did my best to follow best practices, including keeping code readable and reusable.
 Still, none of these are polished masterpieces of development, nor should they be.
 While I have a great appreciation for elegant, clear, beautifully architected code, I understand that the only real value that code such as this has (aside from a learning experience) is in its life as a published product.

 Beyond that, the experience with these modules has given me further practice.
 I employed Git for version control, striving to keep my commits atomic with clear/accurate messages.
-I also have since been involved with post-launch maintenance and updates, including implementing bug fixes and feature requests.
+I also have since been involved with post-launch maintenance and updates, including communication with customers and Cherry Audio employees and implementing bug fixes and feature requests.
 The various modules gave me an opportunity to work with a number of concepts and techniques, including concurrency, byte streams, interpolation, aliasing, optimization, and even UI considerations (not something I'd ever consider a strong suit).

 *I have not currently made the code for these publicly available, but I can share it upon request.*